rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

-Reﬂexive stem declension with independent case forms whereas the nominative-case form is suppletive and the eś form is a dependent absolutive form
+Reﬂexive stem declension with independent case forms whereas the nominative-case form is suppletive and the *eś* form is a dependent absolutive form

 139

 Table 4.46

-Minimalizing quantifier śkamo% and the comitative case in possessive declension
+Minimalizing quantifier *śkamo-* and the comitative case in possessive declension

 147